 Philosophy, Economy, and Society (theme: "Capitalism and Democracy")

 Politics, Philosophy and Economics

 Ethics of Violence and War

 Challenges of Living an Ethical Life

 Selected Student Comments

-From Capitalism and Democracy (as instructor)
+From Capitalism and Democracy (McGill: Winter 2018)

 "I did not consider myself a political theory sort of person before taking this class.
 Only while in the class did I realize how interesting the subject is, how important it can be, and how much I'd like to study it again.
 Dr. Bagg did an excellent job of planning course material to create a causal story / argument.
 Going to class each day feels like reading a paper with the thesis 'Democracy and Capitalism matter' and each class is a different author-based paragraph supporting the argument."